masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 3) Blocking may occur to stop the following processes. i.e. If **accounts()** not work for some reasons all others next execution will be hold off.

-**JJavaScript can create the impression of being a multi-threaded programming language because**,
+**JavaScript can create the impression of being a multi-threaded programming language because**,

 **Above code we can modified as belows**.